spark-jobserver/spark-jobserver/README.md

 ### HTTPS / SSL Configuration
 #### Server authentication
-To activate server authentication and ssl communication, set these flags in your application.conf file (Section 'spray.can.server'):
+To activate server authentication and ssl communication, set these flags in your application.conf file (Section 'akka.http.server'):
 ```
   ssl-encryption = on
   # absolute path to keystore file